yogischogi/GeneticGenealogy.jl/README.md

 # GeneticGenealogy

-GeneticGenealogy is a Julia module that currently contains one function to calculate ethnicity estimates from MyHeritage matches.
+GeneticGenealogy is a Julia module that contains methods to

+1. calculate ethnicity estimates from MyHeritage matches.
+2. calculate TMRCAs on a phylogenetic tree.

 ## Installation and usage